OpenFn/women-for-women/README.md

 ## 2. Technical Overview
 ### Data Flow
-See data flow here.
+See data flow here https://lucid.app/lucidchart/34c8100a-42d2-47ab-8a5a-6c406a744ed8/edit?beaconFlowId=53F1EDFE7A9CEC2A&page=0_0#

 ### OpenFn Jobs
 1. Job 1 gets the CSV files from Committed Giving and converts them to JSON.
-2. Job 2 maps the JSON objects, to Salesforce and Upserts Salesforce Objects.
+2. Job 2 maps the JSON objects to Salesforce and checks for duplicates.
+3. Job 3 Upserts Salesforce Objects.

 ### OpenFn Adapters
- SFTP adapter to getCSVs
- Salesforce adapter
+ SFTP adapter and Salesforce adapter

 ### Change Management Considerations